1888–89 New Zealand Native football team: Australia

 The majority of the Natives left Plymouth on 29 March (Eyton and Pie Wynyard followed a week later).
 They arrived in Melbourne in May, where the team played mostly Victorian Rules football, hoping to make more money that way.
 Although the side had employed Jack Lawlor to coach them in Victorian Rules during their tour of the British Isles, the heavy schedule and high injury count had left little time and energy for such training.
 As a result, the Victorian Rules matches were a failure; the players' unfamiliarity with the rules, combined with the fact that most of the Natives were rugby forwards (and therefore less suited to the more open Victorian Rules), ensured that they failed to perform well on the field and struggled to attract large crowds.
-The side played nine Victorian Rules matches in total, including one in New South Wales, but won only three of them, all against relatively weak opposition.
+The side played eleven Victorian Rules matches in total, including three in New South Wales, but won only three of them, all against relatively weak opposition.

 The side's success in their rugby matches contrasted to their failure in Victorian Rules – the New Zealanders played three rugby matches while in Victoria: against Melbourne, a Navy selection, and Victoria.
 The matches were all won, with their game against Victoria a 19–0 victory.
 After this they left for Sydney for further rugby matches, and defeated New South Wales 12–9.
 After two further victories, the side again faced New South Wales, and won the match 16–12.
-Another two victories followed, before the team played their only association football matches of the tour – both defeats.
+Another two victories followed, before the team played two further Victorian Rules matches against the Northumberland club in Maitland and a representative Northern Districts side in Newcastle.